PTSF Trauma Accreditation Survey

 The PTSF Board holds deliberations to thoroughly review and discuss applicants to determine successful and unsuccessful accreditation of new and/or existing trauma centers.
 All hospital materials are redacted for a confidential vote, and the majority vote determines whether a hospital receives accreditation/reaccreditation, the duration of the accreditation, the status of previously cited significant issues, any new significant issues, strengths, and opportunities for improvement.

 - An Accreditation Report will be sent to you outlining status of previous significant issues, new significant issues, strengths, opportunities for improvement, queries, and medical record review.
-Refer to the Site Survey Guidebook (Coming Soon) for details.
+Refer to the Site Survey Guidebook for details.

 - Significant Issue Action Plan Template